← Back to lessons

 Make a change

-Add a "Last updated" date in the footer that shows today's date
+Add a "Last updated" line in the footer that shows today's date

 Deploy the updated site to Cloudflare

-Wrangler is already installed and you are already logged in.
-This time, the deploy takes seconds.
-Refresh your URL.
+The deployment tool is already installed and you are already logged in.
+This time, it takes seconds.
+Refresh your live URL.
 The update is live.

 The full cycle